vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 > vcd cse node create mycluster --nodes 1 --type nfsd --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template-name sample_photon_template --template-revision 1 --storage-profile sample_storage_profile

 # resize the cluster to have 8 worker node.
 If resize fails, the cluster is returned to it's original size.
-# '--network' is only applicable for clusters using native (vCD) Kubernetes provider.
+# '--network' is only applicable for clusters using native (VCD) Kubernetes provider.
 > vcd cse cluster resize mycluster --network mynetwork --nodes 8

 # info on a given node.
 If the node is of type nfsd, it displays info about Exports.